 What “self‑testing” means (and what it doesn’t)

-Self-testing (a.k.a. self-diagnostic) exit signs run scheduled system checks, exercise the battery, and report status with indicator LEDs (and, on some models, audible alerts).
+Self‑testing (a.k.a. self‑diagnostic) exit signs run scheduled checks, exercise the battery, and report status with indicator LEDs (and sometimes audible alerts).
 They don’t remove the requirement to be testable under UL 924—they automate it and make failures obvious, which speeds repairs and reduces manual rounds.
+For the national baseline that NYC builds on, see the Fire Code Guide: UL 924 Compliance Guide.

-- Legend & housing: NYC typically expects 8" red letters and robust (often metal/architectural) construction—self-diagnostics are an added capability, not a substitute for those fundamentals.
+- Legend & housing: NYC typically expects 8" red letters (1" stroke) and durable housings (often metal/architectural).
+Self‑diagnostics are an added capability, not a substitute for these fundamentals.

 Self‑testing inspection checklist (NYC walk‑through)